iiv-dasb/articles/articles/draft/workplace-happiness_01.md

 If you want to do more than that, maybe try to utilise agile methods - that might not directly increase immediate productivity - to create a positive climate and a work environment that is as uplifting as it can be.
 Make sure that everyone knows their own worth (in a good way) and is working towards a shared goal.
 Form strong teams of people meeting at eye-level despite their seniority and background.

 Be inclusive, be positive and be human, for what it's worth.
 You might be amazed by the results if you keep this up for a while.
 We sure were.

 ---

-## Outlook
-Preparing notes and reviewing this article sparked a plethora of topics and ideas in my head that I want to touch on in following articles.
-Here's a short sneak peak of things to come.
-Tell me in the comments which topics interest you the most and what experiences you've had in your current/past jobs regarding these things.

-- Mantra of Joy - My very subjective definition of Happiness
-- Corporate Culture - Dress for the team you want to have
-- The one that got away - The hidden cost of employee migration
-- On the shoulders of Giants - The art of building up your team
-- Keep on shipping - Utilising Agile Methods to break down projects

----